 |Appointment and Removal: Department chairs serve at the pleasure of the University

-President and shall be appointed and removed in consultation with the Provost, the
+Provost and shall be appointed and removed in consultation with the Provost, the appropriate

-appropriate College Dean and department faculty.
-The chair of a department, who serves
+College Dean and department faculty.
+The chair of a department, who serves as the

 by departmental election.
 Appointments normally should be in conformity with department

 - The President of the University, is authorized to appoint, determine the compensation

 and change of status of, and terminate all other employees at the institution or center

 subject to the provisions of this and other relevant policies and procedures and the